Decoding Finely-Tuned Gamma Oscillations in Chronic Deep Brain Stimulation for Parkinson’s Disease

 Methods

-Local field potentials (LFP) recorded across PD patients implanted with Sensight TM leads and a Percept TM PC neurostimulator were retrospectively analyzed for the occurrence of FTG.
-A comprehensive list of clinically relevant questions was composed to guide the analysis.
+Local field potentials recorded in the subthalamic nucleus (STN) in PD patients with SenSight TM leads and Percept TM neurostimulator were retrospectively analyzed.
+The analysis was guided by a comprehensive list of clinically relevant questions.

 Results